sle3man/sle3man.github.io/_posts/2022-11-12-TN-Obtained.md

 The agent had a neutral face.
 The questions they asked were thorough enough to the point where they got the answers they needed, but not intrusive enough to make me feel like I was put in a hotel room and interrogated with a bright lamp aimed at me for a straight hour (I might blog about this in another life... haha)

 The very first thing they asked was for my bachelor's degree.
-I carefully took it out of a reinforced cardboard tube and unfurled it.
-Handed it over to them for a copy.
+I carefully took it out of a reinforced cardboard tube, unfurled it, and handed it over to them for a copy.

 They then proceeded to ask me questions about my offer letter, support letter, and also took my transcript.

 One of the first questions they asked was about how I mentioned I was "transferring as a US employee" and didn't see any documentation about a transfer.
 I elaborated by saying they're basically firing me as a Canadian employee and re-hiring as a US-based employee.
-They also seemed satisfied by this answer.
+They seemed satisfied by this answer.

 They also asked questions like:
 - "Are you applying for just yourself?"
 - "The support letter doesn't mention if you get a different role, will there be any notice?
 Your TN hinges on this fact."
 I told them that the company will give me advanced and written notice if I get a new role.
-They seemed satisfied by this answer.
+They also seemed satisfied by this answer.
 - "What category are you applying for?"
 - "What are your responsibilities?"
 - "What is your manager's name, how long have you known them for?"